byui-cse/cse212-csharp/docs/lesson10/prepare.md

     2. Select one of the following: set, linked list
     3. You must include the following: tree
 2. Each of the three data structure training modules must include the following:
-    1. Detailed and organized coverage of the topic with documentation including (but not limited to) example CSharp code, diagrams, and tables.
-You should assume that the student using your tutorial will already know how to program in CSharp. **This should be written in your own words.
+    1. Detailed and organized coverage of the topic with documentation including (but not limited to) example C# code, diagrams, and tables.
+You should assume that the student using your tutorial will already know how to program in C#. **This should be written in your own words.
 Remember, you are the teacher now.**
     2. A complete example of a problem solved using the data structure.
 The problem should be **created by you** and not be a copy of an existing problem.
     3. A second problem (again created by you) which is given to the student of your tutorial to solve on their own.
 You need to provide a link to the solution.
-    4. Your tutorial must use the CSharp programming language.
+    4. Your tutorial must use the C# programming language.
 3. You must write the tutorial using Markdown language.
 You should create at least the following files:

 | Filename         |  Purpose                                                          |